shivaniipatel/Tail-f-in-nodejs/README.md

 ---
 Client
-- used live-server extension in vs-code
+- Used live-server extension in vs-code
+- To run client, just use go-live button on vs-code and open localhost:<port> to watch the logs

 Server
-- used http for server
-- websocket module for websocket
-- FS module for reading and watching the file
+- Run server.js using command `node server.js`